42Bastian/rmac/rmac.rst

   with a **.extern** or **.globl** directive.
 This can be used if you have a lot of external symbols, and you don't feel like declaring them all external.
 **-v**
-  The **-v** switch turns on a "verbose" mode in which MADMAC prints out (for example) the names of the files it is currently processing.
-Verbose mode is automatically entered when MADMAC prompts for input with a star.
+  The **-v** switch turns on a "verbose" mode in which RMAC prints out (for example) the names of the files it is currently processing.
+Verbose mode is automatically entered when RMAC prompts for input with a star.
 **-y**
   The **-y** switch, followed immediately by a decimal number (with no intervening space), sets the number of lines in a page.
-MADMAC will produce *N* lines before emitting a form-feed.
+RMAC will produce *N* lines before emitting a form-feed.
 If *N* is missing or less than 10 an error message is generated.
-**-6**
-  The **-6** switch takes effect when it is mentioned.
-It allows MADMAC to be used as a back end to the Alcyon C compiler.\ [2]_ **Note:** the assembler will produce code that is typically ten percent larger and ten percent slower than the output of the Alcyon assembler, therefore use of this switch for production code is discouraged.

-..
-[2] The -6 switch is not a compatibility mode for AS68 - it has been carefully tailored to accept the output of the Alcyon C compiler.

-`Using MADMAC`_
+`Using RMAC`_
 ===============

 Let's assemble and link some example programs.
 These programs are included